What Is a Non-Solicitation Agreement?

-Types Of Non-Solicitation Clauses
+Types of Non-Solicitation clauses

-Non-solicitation of customers and non-solicitation of employees; are two types of non-solicitation clauses and depending upon the companies and the arrangement, either one or both could be required.
+Non-solicitation of customers and non-solicitation of employees are two types of non-solicitation clauses, and depending upon the companies and the arrangement, either one or both could be required.

-For instance, if the former employee makes a call to invite an ex-colleague or client to work with the new company they are associated with, this is a direct solicitation.
+For instance, if the former employee calls to invite an ex-colleague or client to work with the new company they are associated with, this is a direct solicitation.

 Indirect solicitation is slightly more tricky.
-This could be when a former employee pushes someone else from the new business to make contact with previous old clients or other employees.
+This could be when a former employee pushes someone else from the new business to contact previous old clients or other employees.

-A non-solicitation agreement or a non-solicitation clause is signed between an employee and an employer.
-It restricts an employee from recruiting or contacting customers or other employees of a company after they have quit or left it.
+A non-solicitation agreement or a non-solicitation clause restricts an employee from recruiting or contacting customers or other employees of a company after they have quit or left it.

 The agreement is usually applicable for a certain time and geographical area only.